OR WAIT 15 SECS

-Emergency efforts to stop the epidemic had been launched under the auspices of the African Union (AU), and largely underwritten through $135 million in emergency funding from the European Commission (EC),
+Emergency efforts to stop the epidemic had been launched under the auspices of the African Union (AU), and largely underwritten through $135 million in emergency funding from the European Commission (EC), Canada and Sweden.
+The 10 countries, which had previously been polio-free, participated in a series of mass immunization drives across 23 countries, reaching as many as 100 million children with multiple doses of polio vaccine over the last 18 months.

 Speaking on behalf of donors, European Commissioner for Development and Humanitarian Aid, Louis Michel, said, "The reversal of these epidemics is precisely what EC development objectives are all about.
-Such a rapid return on development investment is good for
+Such a rapid return on development investment is good for Africa, good for donors, and most importantly, good for the children of Africa."

 Experts cautioned, however, that ongoing disease transmission in remaining endemic areas continues to pose a risk of more outbreaks across the region.
 To minimize this risk, 28 African countries1 - including the ten countries which have stopped their epidemics - today launched the first element of a maintenance program to sustain this progress, with an additional series of synchronized immunization activities to reach more than 100 million children with polio vaccine in November and December.